yegor256/blog/_posts/2015/jul/2015-07-28-checked-vs-unchecked-exceptions.md

 place: Sunnyvale, CA
 description: |
-  While most programmers think checked exceptions in Java are a mistake, I'm of the opposite opinion&mdash;unchecked ones are a mistake.
+  While most programmers think checked exceptions in Java are a mistake, I'm of the opposite opinion---unchecked ones are a mistake.
 keywords:
   - checked vs unchecked exceptions